 Expanding globally with the home-country affiliate network is often the easiest solution.
 But few networks are No. 1 or No. 2 in every country, so they’re going recommend what they have, not necessarily what’s best for the business.
 Additionally, these networks are typically non-integrated from an account management standpoint, and their influence and staffing vary by market.
 They may not even have a team on the ground in certain countries.

-Similarly, an agency may promise global coverage, but you might encounter many of the same issues along with some new ones.
+Similarly, an marketing agency may promise global coverage, but you might encounter many of the same issues along with some new ones.
 No single agency has a market-leading affiliate practice in more than one region.
 Smaller agencies often claim that a single contractor working from home is an office or a presence.
 Conversely, large agencies may have people in every country, allowing them to promise a global team, but many of these local offices don’t have a staff with affiliate marketing expertise.
 In this case, account teams are built by shifting people from other channels, such as display or paid search.
 The result is a confusing, disappointing approach to affiliate management that’s usually reactive, not proactive.

 Most brands struggle to find a method that allows them to work with the best people in each international market by combining a strong local presence with a true global strategy.